Skip to content

 (CAST(strftime('%m', year_month || '-01') AS INTEGER) - 1) * 3 + 1, 3) AS month_label,

-SUM(amount) AS expenses
+SUM(CAST(amount AS REAL)) AS expenses

 FROM postings